Bobby Wine: In the majors to stay

 Wine spent the next ten seasons (1963–1972) in the major leagues.
 Wine was with the memorable 1964 Philadelphia team, which was in first place most of the year but collapsed in the last two weeks to let the St. Louis Cardinals take the pennant on the last day of the season.
 He played shortstop during the late innings of Jim Bunning's perfect game against the New York Mets on Father's Day of that year.
 His last season with the Phillies was 1968, when a back injury limited him to 27 games.

-Wine was sent to the expansion Montreal Expos at the end of spring training in 1969 as compension for pitcher Larry Jackson, who had been selected from the Phillies in the 1969 expansion draft but chose to retire rather than join the Expos.
+Wine was sent to the expansion Montreal Expos at the end of spring training in 1969 as compensation for pitcher Larry Jackson, who had been selected from the Phillies in the 1969 expansion draft but chose to retire rather than join the Expos.
 At first he was the back-up to Maury Wills, but he took over when Wills was traded to the Los Angeles Dodgers in June 1969.
 Although he played in just 121 games, Wine led the league in errors with 31, and batted just .200.